linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 02 - The Heckscher-Ohlin Model.md

 We summarize our results so far in Table 2.4, which indicates the data used and the basic methods of the various authors.
 These various "partial tests" have used only two sources of data, and we now turn to various complete tests of the HOV Theorem, using all three sources of data (trade, technology and factor endowments).

-# Complete Test of the Hov Theorem
+## Complete Test of the HOV Theorem

 The first complete test of the HOV theorem was by Bowen, Leamer and Sveikaukas (1987).
 They proposed two tests of equation (2.1):